-Cherished readers, The Lady loves a good nuptial celebration…and realizes that some people may need to take a refresher on what is considered good etiquette for wedding guests (or prospective guests) Let us take a look a few general guidelines:
+I love a good nuptial celebration…and realize that some people may need to take a refresher on what is considered good etiquette for wedding guests (or prospective guests) Let us take a look a few general guidelines:

 - Answer all invitations promptly.
 A general rule is to respond within a week of receiving the invitation.

-- Although The Lady sees formal invitations sent less and less, should you receive one that is written in the third person, it must be answered in the same way.
-If a reply card is enclosed (which to The Lady means that it is semi-formal) you indicate your acceptance or regret on the card.
+- Although I see formal invitations sent less and less, should you receive one that is written in the third person, it must be answered in the same way.
+If a reply card is enclosed (which to me means that it is semi-formal) you indicate your acceptance or regret on the card.

 - It is bad taste to ask to be invited to a wedding even if you feel you have a close relationship with the bride or groom.